INTRODUCTION AND EPIDEMIOLOGY

 The crotaline snakes are called pit vipers because of bilateral depressions or pits located midway between and below the level of the eye and the nostril (Figure 212-1).
 The pit is a heat receptor that guides strikes at warm-blooded prey or predators.
 Crotaline snakes are also distinguished by the presence of two fangs that fold against the roof of the mouth, in contrast to the coral snakes, which have shorter, fixed, erect fangs.
 Within the pit viper group, the rattle distinguishes the rattlesnake from other crotaline snakes.
 The mistaken belief that rattlesnakes always rattle before striking has persisted for centuries.
 In truth, many strikes occur without a warning rattle.

 Crotaline venom is a complex enzyme mixture that causes local tissue injury, systemic vascular damage, hemolysis, fibrinolysis, and neuromuscular dysfunction, resulting in a combination of local and systemic effects.
 Crotaline venom quickly alters blood vessel permeability; this leads to loss of plasma and blood into the surrounding tissue, which causes hypovolemia.
 Crotaline venom activates and consumes fibrinogen and platelets, causing a coagulopathy.
-In some species, specific venom fractions block neuromuscular transmission, which leads ...
+In some species, specific venom fractions block neuromuscular transmission, which leads to ...